Use of force continuum: When force is observed

 Studies examining gender influences on the use of force are still inconclusive.
 Some findings suggest that male suspects are more likely to have force used against them, whereas others show insignificant differences.
 However, research examining male-female patrol teams show that these pairings are less likely to use force compared to male-male pairings.
-Conclusions suggest that female officers may be more effective at diffusing tense situations.
+Conclusions suggest that female officers may be more effective at defusing tense situations.